daostack/alchemy-monorepo/documentation/overview.md

 ### Configuration: the Arc object

+** if you are a developer, you may also be interested in the (demo file)[./demo.js] **

 Before interacting with the contracts on-chain and the indexing service, the user of the library must provide some basic configration options.
-Thhe `Arc` object that holds the basic configuration (which services to connect to) and serves as the main entrypoint when using the library.
+The `Arc` object that holds the basic configuration (which services to connect to) and serves as the main entrypoint when using the library.

 The current (at the time of writing) version of (Alchemy)[https://alchemy.daostack.io] uses the following configuration: